MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-mega-hack-how-to-download-install.md

 affiliateLinks: false
 hideAds: false
 ---
-Mega Hack is a Geometry Dash mod by Absolute.
-The latest version is Mega Hack v8 Pro and is available on the Steam version of Geometry Dash for Windows.
+Mega Hack is a Geometry Dash mod by Absolute Mods Ltd. The latest version is Mega Hack v8 Pro and is available on the Steam version of Geometry Dash for Windows.

 This article will explain how to buy Mega Hack v8 Pro and install it, but we will also reveal a free alternative at the end.